apache/trafficserver/doc/admin-guide/plugins/gzip.en.rst

 -------------------------

 Provides a wildcard to match against content types, determining which are to be considered compressible.
 This defaults to ``text/*``.
+Takes one Content-Type per line.

 disallow
 --------

 Provides a wildcard pattern which will be applied to request URLs.
-Any which match the pattern will be considered uncompressable, and only deflated versions of the objects will be cached and returned to clients.
+Any which match the pattern will be considered incompressible, and only deflated versions of the objects will be cached and returned to clients.
 This may be useful for objects which already have their own compression built-in, to avoid the expense of multiple rounds of compression for trivial gains.